The full Terms of reference are available on the DfC website.

 Video on the Independent Review of Charity Regulation in Northern Ireland

-The video below provides more information on the review and how you can get involved.
+The video below provides more information on the review.

 12 April 2021

 The Independent Panel met with representatives of Rural Charities and of Medium Sized charities; they were informative and constructive sessions which yielded good engagement and feedback.
 The Panel is thankful for the participation of all who attended and for NICVA's facilitation of these sessions.

 This week the Independent Panel met with representatives of both large and small charities and with members of the general public in well-attended sessions that provided opportunities to hear the insights and experiences of charity trustees, charity employees and members of the general public who volunteer with or support charities.
 The panel was invited to meet with representatives of 2 charities, LNR & DPOANI.
 The meeting was facilitated by Robbie Butler MLA.
 The Panel is thankful for the participation of all who attended these various meetings and for NICVA’s facilitation of the webinar series.